-Being sedentary and not moving is (as my mother would say), “the kiss of death.”
-Now exercise and movement can look very different from one person to the next, but you do not need to spend 5, 6 or 7 days a week in the gym pushing your limits to feel the benefits.
-Also, you can start small if moving is not something you regularly engage in.
+Exercise and movement can look very different from one person to the next, and you do not need to spend 5, 6 or 7 days a week in the gym pushing your limits to feel the benefits.
 Meet yourself where you are at and don’t limit yourself.

 When it comes to the intensity and frequency of exercise, there are a lot of misconceptions.
 If it is not hardcore, is it effective?
 If you are not sore for three days afterward, did you even try?
-Here is the bottom line…any time you move your body, you are exercising, and you will benefit from it.
+Here is the bottom line…ANY time you move your body, you are exercising, and you will benefit from it.
 Movement does not have to be extreme to be effective.
-And movement is never punishment for food you have eaten.
-Ideally, the movement you do will also be ENJOYABLE!
+And movement is never a punishment for food you have eaten.
 There have been times in my life where I have exercised to the extreme and as a penalty for what I ate or as an attempt to control my weight and guess what eventually happened?
 It backfired.
-It was not sustainable, it was not enjoyable, and it was not healthy.
+It was not sustainable, it was not joyful, and it was not healthy.
 Although it may have appeared that way from the outside.

 I will admit that I am not a gym person.
-I don’t like going, and I don’t find working out on machines enjoyable; however, I love to move my body.
+I just don’t like going, and I don’t find working out on machines to be joyful; however, I LOVE to move my body.
 If going to the gym works for you or you enjoy hardcore workout sessions, please keep doing that, but my guess is that many people don’t actually enjoy it, but they do it because they feel like they “have to do it that way.”
 Not to mention, some hardcore/fad exercise programs have damaging health consequences when someone pushes themselves past their limits.

 - Reduced stress

 - Better executive functioning

 - Increased balance